 Union Springs is a very small city located in the state of Alabama.
-With a population of 3,919 people and two constituent neighborhoods, Union Springs is the 138th largest community in Alabama.
+With a population of 3,465 people and two constituent neighborhoods, Union Springs is the 138th largest community in Alabama.

-Union Springs is a very ethnically-diverse city.
+Union Springs is a somewhat ethnically-diverse city.
 The people who call Union Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Union Springs residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Union Springs include African, English, Irish, and Other Subsaharan African.
+Important ancestries of people in Union Springs include African, English, Guyanese, Northern European, and German.

 The most common language spoken in Union Springs is English.
 Other important languages spoken here include Spanish and Korean.